jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Ifrit.md

 RacialMods:
 Languages: Common, Gnome, Ignan
 SQ: bloodline arcana, fire affinity
+SpecialAbilities:
+  Fire Affinity (Ex): >
-SpecialAbilities: Fire Affinity (Ex) Ifrit sorcerers with the elemental (fire) bloodline treat their Charisma score as 2 points higher for all sorcerer spells and class abilities.
+    Ifrit sorcerers with the elemental (fire) bloodline treat their Charisma score as 2 points higher for all sorcerer spells and class abilities.
 Ifrit spellcasters with the Fire domain use their domain powers and spells at +1 caster level.
 SpellsKnown: Sorcerer Spells Known (CL 1st; concentration +4)  1st (4/day)-burning hands (DC 15), mage armor  0 (at will)-acid splash, detect magic, flare (DC 14), prestidigitation
 SpellsPrepared:
 SpellDomains: